LassoSoft/LassoGuide/lasso_guide_source/server/instance-administration.rst

 creates a user in the "ADMINISTRATORS" group and uses their credentials to authenticate anyone trying to access itself.
 Be sure you don't delete this user without first creating another user in the "ADMINISTRATORS" group.
-In fact, you should always have one adminstrator that can log in to Server Admin.
+In fact, you should always have one adminstrator that can log in to Lasso Server Admin.

 Search for a User